 Main Article Content

-In this thesis Samuel Beckett’s Waiting for Godot along with its Persian translation was analyzed in terms of Venuti’s dichotomy of domestication and foreignization.
+In this thesis, Samuel Beckett’s Waiting for Godot along with its Persian translation was analysed in terms of Venuti’s dichotomy of domestication and foreignisation.
 The allusion samples were selected through the whole book.
-Then, the translations of the allusions were analyzed according to Venuti’s framework.
-It was found that foreignization happened mainly when there was a proper name (PN) in the item which was translated.
+Then, the translations of the allusions were analysed.
+It was found that foreignisation happened mainly when there was a proper name (PN) in the item which was translated.
 Items without PN were almost domesticated.
-Even if they had been foreignized, the referents for the TT reader would have been ungraspable mainly due to the cultural and religious differences.
-These findings will help literary translators have a better understanding of such plays.
-Taken that the translators would stick the findings of this research, the readers will be able to have an expressive translation of the play rather than an informative piece of translation.
-In addition, the findings in this research along with some other researches can be an aid in both empirical and theoretical studies.
+Even if they had been foreignised, the referents for the TT reader would have been ungraspable, mainly due to the cultural and religious differences.
+These findings will help literary translators to have a better understanding of such plays.
+Having taken that the translators would stick to the findings of this research, the readers will be able to have an expressive translation of the play rather than an informative piece of translation.
+Also, the findings can be an aid in both empirical and theoretical studies.

 Authors who publish with this journal agree to the following terms:

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.